 Marc trained at Acadian through the in-house paramedic class and was named Paramedic of the Year in 2007.
 Marc's air medical experiences have offered content in several documentaries on the Discovery Channel and National Geographic.

-As Quality Improvement Coordinator, Shaun oversees clinical performance and documentation.
+As Quality Improvement Supervisor, Shaun oversees clinical performance and documentation.
 He has an Associate of Science degree from the Nicholls State University College of Nursing and Allied Health.

 Charles Burnell, M.D.

-Dr. Burnell graduated suma cum laude with degree in Bio Chemistry at Louisiana State University.
-He was involved in the formation and certification of Stroke Center of Excellence at Our Lady of Lourdes RMC as the ED Stroke Team Director and was instrumental in the formation of Emergency Department (ED) staffing corporation.
-He served as the ED Director at Acadiana Acute Care Associates, LLC.
-He is part-owner and medical director of a private maritime security company, OSS GLOBAL (Oceanic Security and Salvage Global) with security operatives throughout the Gulf of Mexico, Caribbean, and East African Coast.
+Dr. Burnell graduated summa cum laude with a degree in Biochemistry at Louisiana State University.
+He was involved in the formation and certification of Stroke Center of Excellence at Our Lady of Lourdes RMC as the Emergency Department (ED) Stroke Team director and was instrumental in the formation of ED staffing corporation.
+He served as the ED director at Acadiana Acute Care Associates, LLC.
+He is part-owner and medical director of a private maritime security company, OSS GLOBAL (Oceanic Security and Salvage Global), with security operatives throughout the Gulf of Mexico, Caribbean and East African Coast.

 Emily Kidd, M.D.

-Dr. Kidd, who has an extensive background in clinical Emergency Medicine and EMS, is very familiar with both Bexar County and Houston, serving as the assistant medical director for the San Antonio Fire Department since 2009 and the assistant medical director for the Houston Fire Department’s Division of EMS from 2005 to 2008.
-From 2013 to 2014, Dr. Kidd was the interim medical director for the SAFD.
+Dr. Kidd oversees the company’s clinical operations throughout the state of Texas.
+She has an extensive background in clinical emergency medicine and emergency medical services (EMS) and is very familiar with both Bexar County and Houston, having served as the assistant medical director and interim medical director for the San Antonio Fire Department and the assistant medical director for the Houston Fire Department’s Division of EMS.

-She is double-board certified in Emergency Medical Services and Emergency Medicine and is a fellow of the American College of Emergency Physicians.
-She is an assistant professor at the University of Texas Health Science Center, Department of Emergency Health Sciences, at San Antonio and worked at Christus Santa Rosa City Center and Methodist Hospitals from 2008 to 2015.
+She is double-board certified in EMS and emergency medicine and is a fellow of the American College of Emergency Physicians.
+She is an assistant professor at the University of Texas Health Science Center, Department of Emergency Health Sciences, at San Antonio and worked at Christus Santa Rosa City Center and Methodist Hospitals.

-Dr. Kidd has experience in disaster preparedness and public health and medical emergency management at the local, regional, state and federal levels.
+Dr. Kidd has experience in disaster preparedness, public health and medical emergency management at the local, regional, state and federal levels.
 Since 2006, she has been a sitting committee member on the Governor’s EMS and Trauma Advisory Council (GETAC) Disaster and Emergency Preparedness Committee.
-She also is a member of the Federal Emergency Management Agency National Advisory Council.
+She also is a member of the Federal Emergency Management Agency (FEMA) National Advisory Council.